upmaru/memovee-tama/memovee-ui/artifact.md

       "body": {
         "artifact": {
           "type": "list",
-          // the index of the artifact, lower number means higher priority "index": 0,
+          // the index name of the data source. should come from the function argument `path.index` "index": 0,
-          // the list _ids of the items to display in the table.
+          // the layer of the artifact, lower number means higher priority "reference": "[the tool_call_id in context for the search]",
-          "items": ["12431234", "54308928"],
           // the properties to display in the table, higher relevance means columns come first.
 In the below case the poster_path will be the first column followed by the title, and then the id.
           "properties": [
             {